elastic/ecs/rfcs/text/0016-target-process.md

 * injecting code
 * attaching a debugger
 * reading the Process Environment Block (PEB) for other benign or nefarious purpose

+## Stage X

+This RFC is not being worked on actively, and it has been marked as abandoned.
+If an individual wishes to advance it in the future, open a new pull request against this proposal.

 ## Fields